martinthomson/http-replay/draft-thomson-http-replay.md

 Note that a server cannot choose to selectively reject early data.
 TLS only permits a server to accept all early data, or none of it.
-Once a server has decided to accept early data, it MUST process all requests in early data.
+Once a server has decided to accept early data, it MUST process all requests in early data, even if the server rejects the request by sending a 418 (Too Early) response.

-Also, a server can limit the amount of early data with the `max_early_data_size` field.
+A server can limit the amount of early data with the `max_early_data_size` field.
 This can be used to avoid committing an arbitrary amount of memory for deferred requests.
 A server SHOULD ensure that when it accepts early data, it can defer processing of requests until after the TLS handshake completes.